 To reclaim spirituality as the bulwark against the pursuit of this fleeting life demands that we approach matters of faith and worship beyond dry academic analysis or flitting bouts of insta-faith.
 We must restore the holistic philosophy of life that Islam offers and honor it as its own worldview, defiant to liberal capitalism with its material and utilitarian ethics.
 We must encourage an attempt to make Islam central to our daily lives, making Ramadan more than an isolated annual event, but a periodic rejuvenation of our cosmological order that we carry on through the remainder of the year.
 If we are true to its ideals, this cosmological order will oppose the capitalist system that destroys the spirits of men.
 Only then can we claim to be Muslim: submitting fully to God and His holistic deen above all else.

-- The Protestant Ethic and the Spirit of Capitalism by Max Weber
+- Weber, Max.
+Protestant Ethic and the Spirit of Capitalism.
+Wilder Publications, 2018.

 About the author: Mariem is a civil society activist working for democratic governance & religious freedom in the Middle East and North Africa.
 She writes on critical political & social theory, comparative democracy studies, and Islamic & comparative religious studies.
 You can follow her on Twitter here.